Alex Rider

-Alex Rider is a series of spy novels written by British author Anthony Horowitz.
-The novels revolve around a teenage spy named Alex Rider and is primarily aimed towards young adults.
-The series currently comprises thirteen novels, as well as six graphic novels, seven short stories, a supplementary book, and a TV series.
-In January 2022, Horowitz indicated that he hopes to start writing a fourteenth novel (titled Nightshade Revenge) later in 2022, and that it will be published in 2023.
+Alex Rider is a series of spy novels by the English author Anthony Horowitz.
+The novels revolve around the teenaged spy Alex Rider and are primarily aimed towards young adults.
+The series comprises 14 novels, as well as seven graphic novels, seven short stories, and a supplementary book.

-The first novel, Stormbreaker, was released in the United Kingdom in the year 2000 and was adapted into a film in 2006, starring Alex Pettyfer.
-Walker Books published the first novels in the United Kingdom alongside Puffin in the United States, but more recent entries in the series were published by Philomel Books, an imprint of Penguin Books.
+The first novel, Stormbreaker, was released in the United Kingdom in 2000 and was adapted into a film in 2006, starring Alex Pettyfer as the titular protagonist.
+The books Point Blanc, Eagle Strike, and Scorpia books were adapted into a TV series in 2020, 2021, and 2024, respectively, starring Otto Farrant.
+Walker Books published the first novels in the United Kingdom alongside Puffin in the United States.
+More recent entries in the series were published by Philomel Books, an imprint of Penguin Books.